neCodingNewbs/django_projects/django_checklist.md

 ###7) Command Line Basics

-  Django development is run from command line (terminal window), so you'll need to be comfortable with simple commands.
+  Django development is run from the command line (terminal window), so you'll need to be comfortable with simple commands.
 At the very least, you need to know how to navigate the directory structure.